 |Paul's Story / Biography |

-Paul Zammit lives in the west end of Toronto, Ontario with his wife and partner, Uli , who is also employed in the garden industry.
+Paul Zammit lives in the west end of Toronto, Ontario with his wife and partner, Uli , who is employed as a gardener for the city of Toronto Parks department.

 A graduate of the University of Guelph's Plant Agriculture program, Paul is an active member of many Canadian and international gardening communities.
 He lectures on a wide array of subjects, including container gardening, perennials, ground covers and tropicals.